shivampai/geometry-constructor/README.md

 - **Educational Focus:** Best suited for students learning basic geometry and Cartesian planes.
 - **Customizable UI:** Users can adjust point positions and line segments in real time.
 - **Responsive Design:** Works across different screen sizes and devices.
+- **Circles:** This project allows to construct circles
+- **Area/Perimeter Calculation:** Automatically calculate the area and perimeter of triangles/circles.
+- **Save/Load Projects:** Allow users to save and load geometry constructions in multiple file options such as [.plane]plane-file-type.md .

 ## Technologies Used
 - **HTML5:** Markup for the page structure.